CollaborativeRoboticsLab/grasping/docs/grasping.md

 ros2 run grasping grasping_node --ros-args -p server_mode:=false
 ```

+If you start the node directly without the launch file and keep the built-in node name, the Trigger service will be rooted under `/grasping_node` instead.

 ## What the pipeline does

 ### 1) Request a grasp pose from AnyGrasp